BlinkDL/RWKV-v2-RNN-Pile/README.md

 ![RWKV-ctxLen](RWKV-ctxLen.png)

-Therefore RWKV-2 can quickly adapt to "infinite" ctxLen (or if you use better training methods to begin with, such as 90% GPT + 10% RNN).
+Therefore RWKV-2 can quickly adapt to "infinite" ctxLen via N->2N->4N->... (or if you use better training methods to begin with, such as 90% GPT + 10% RNN).

-The only limiting factors is, right now I am clamping K to e^60, and this will create trouble for the model when the ctxLen is very long.
+The only limiting factor is, right now I am clamping K to e^60, and this will create trouble for the model when the ctxLen is very long.
 It can be fixed with a better CUDA kernel.

 ===================================================